einsteinsfool/pokemon_scripts/README.md

 Used for Discord bot that notifies about specific Pokemon.
 Commands from [Pastebin](https://pastebin.com/raw/jr5qpQEm) notify about rare Pokemon, perfect IV Pokemon, Pokemon that don't spawn in the wild (just in case Niantic changes something) and rank1 Pokemon for PVP Great League.
 Each command needs to be entered in Discord in a separate message, so it's boring to paste over 600 commands by hand (especially if bot breaks and all commands need to be sent again).

 This script downloads the list of commands.
 Logs in to Discord (manual entering of 2FA code is needed if enabled).
 Switches to chat with Pokemon notification bot.
 Sends each command in a separate message.
 Waits 3 seconds for the bot to process the request.

+## stats.py
+When farming stardust by catching a lot of Pokemon, it's nice to listen to audiobooks or have a companion to kill boredom.
+Sometimes conversation with the companion fades and that's why I like to have some trivia questions.
+To find as many question as possible I wrote this script.
+It gathers some statistics, like:
+- palindrome Pokemon
+- Pokemon starting/ending with each letter
+- Pokemon starting with each two letters
+- substring of length 4 that occurrs in the most Pokemon names
+- Pokemon with the shortest/longest name
+- Pokemon with 3+ consecutive vowels
+- Pokemon with most/least vowels
+- Pokemon with the same statistics (attack, defense, stamina) but not just different forms of the same species (e.g. Muk, alolan Muk)
+- Pokemon with the highest attack/defense/stamina that is not the last evolution
+- Pokemon with highest attack/defense/stamina/tankiness (tankiness=defense\*stamina)

+## great_league_rayquaza_combinations.py
+During Hoenn event in 2021 it was possible to get a Rayquaza with Hurricane from Hoenn Celebration Research.
+Rayquaza has high stats so it would be hard to get one from a trade that is up to 1500 CP.
+I was wondering what was the probability of getting it so this script checks all possible Rayquaza combinations with floor IV equal to 1 (but you can change it in line 24 if you want to trade it on higher friendship than Good Friends).
+It also checks stat product for each possible combination because [PogoStat](https://pogostat.com) doesn't have the option to set floor level and displays only IVs for Rayquaza below level 15 which is the lowest obtainable level, so you can't check what is it's best obtainable IV for Great League.
+Finally, it chooses the combination with the highest stat product and prints it.

+You can also check the probability of getting other legendary Pokemon than Rayquaza just by changing the Pokemon name in line 9.